HalilDeniz/CryptoChat/Readme.md

 1. **End-to-End Encryption**: Every message is secured from sender to receiver, ensuring utmost privacy.
 2. **User-Friendly Interface**: Navigating and messaging is intuitive and simple, making secure conversations a breeze.
+3. **Multi-Platform Support**: Whether on a desktop or mobile device, **CryptChat** is always at your fingertips.
 4. **Robust Backend**: Built on the powerful Python ecosystem, our chat is reliable and fast.
 5. **Open Source**: Dive into our codebase, contribute, and make it even better for everyone.
 6. **Multimedia Support**: Not just text - send encrypted images, videos, and files with ease.
+(Demo)
 7. **Group Chats**: Have encrypted conversations with multiple people at once.
+8. **Adaptive Encryption Modes**: Choose between unencrypted and encrypted chat modes as per your need

 ---